Man Booker winner Catton mines rich seam after gold rush tale

 Set in the 19th-century gold rush in western New Zealand, it has a sprawling plot and cast of characters that take in a blackmailing schooner captain, murder, a whore with a heart of gold, her lover and "astral twin", opium and gold smuggling, a secretive group of businessmen trying to get to the bottom of what is going on in the boomtown of Hokitika, exploited Chinese workers and, for good measure, a sadistic prison warden.

-Each chapter starts with a three or four line "precis" that looks like it might give away the plot, but never does, in a work that reads at times like a mystery novel and at others like a time traveller's view of a vanished civilisation.
+Each chapter starts with a three or four line "precis" that looks like it might give away the plot, but never does, in a work that reads at times like a mystery novel and at others like a time traveler's view of a vanished civilization.

 "I'd always wanted to write a story that was set during the gold rush years just because it was a period of New Zealand history that had always really fascinated me," Catton said.